Types of Plastic Used on Sliding Glass Doors

 • Long- continuing and cost-effective

-• UV- UV- resistant, which helps help fading
+• UV- resistant, which helps help fading

 • Maintains its shape in different downfall conditions